-At Browell Smith & Co, we have a team of legal experts who can guide you through this complex area of law to ensure we get the best result for you.
+At Browell Smith & Co Solicitors our team of lawyers can guide you through this complex area of law to ensure we get the best result for you

-• Misreporting of scans, smears or biopsies – your doctor may misinterpret the results of your scan.
-They may tell you that you disease is either more advanced or less advanced than it really is
+- Misreporting of scans, smears or biopsies where medical personnel may misinterpret the results of your scan.
+You may be told that your disease is either more advanced or less advanced than it really is

-• Failure to diagnose –life threatening illnesses such as meningitis or sepsis.
+- Medical personnel’s failure to diagnose life-threatening illnesses such as meningitis or sepsis

 In the event that court proceedings are not started within three years from the relevant date, the negligent party may be able to escape paying compensation on the basis that your claim is out of time.